praveensiddu/aws/k3s-aws/README.md

-# Welcome to Tomcat on K3s in AWS
+# Welcome to K3s in AWS
-This page contains instructions to run a tomcat container on K3s in AWS.
+This page contains instructions to run K3s in AWS and deploy a sample application nginx.

 ## Create Ubuntu instance usng this as cloud init
 Either create using CLI or manually on the UI.